 May.
 After a short step in Cuenca, the Donoso lab moved to Quito, the capital of Ecuador, to the Escuela Politécnica Nacional, home of the best *chulpi-chocho* of Ecuador!, and several good local breweries.

-July.
+July 2015.
 Sociobiology publishes the very first list of Ecuadorian ants.
 You would not believe how many years this was on the works

 December 2012.
 I am moving soon to Loja (home of the best ecuadorian coffee) to join the faculty of the Universidad Tecnica Particular de Loja.Plus, I just foud out I got a goverment Postdoc Grant to conduct research on basic biodiversity theory.